AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 description: this article includes essential guidance for contributing to adobe documentation.
 seo-description: this article includes essential guidance for contributing to adobe documentation.
 ---
-# Writing guidance for Adobe documentation
+# Writing guidance for Adobe Documentation

 These guidelines apply whether you are creating new documentation or updating existing documentation.